E-Rinaudo/first_solo_projects/data_visualizations/random_walks/README.md

 > Note:
 >
-> If you wish to clone the entire repository, please refer to the "Getting Started" section of the README.md in the [first_solo_project][First-Solo-Project-url] repository.
+> If you wish to clone the entire repository, please refer to the "Getting Started" section of the README.md in the [first-solo-projects][First-Solo-Projects-url] repository.
 >
 > If you wish to clone the entire data visualizations subdirectory, please refer to the "Getting Started" section of the README.md in [data_visualizations][Data-Visualizations-url].